Tunisia And Libya To Reopen Borders Friday: Presidency - UrduPoint

 Tunisia's Covid-19 caseload, which in August was the world's worst according to official data, has since significantly improved.

-Reopening the border was a key point of discussions between Saied and Libyan transitional Prime Minister Abdulhamid Dbeibah, who visited Tunis on September 9.
+Reopening the border was a key point of discussions between Saied and Libyan transitional Prime Minister Abdulhamid Dbeibah, who visited Tunis last Thursday.

-The Ras al-Jdeir and Dehiba crossings are economic lifelines for Tunisian traders in the country's economically marginalised south, while many Libyans cross to access medical treatment and visit Tunisia for tourism.
+The Ras al-Jdeir and Dahabiya crossings are key economic lifelines for Tunisian traders in the country's economically marginalised south, while many Libyans cross to access medical treatment and visit Tunisia for tourism.